squarepupil/website-pages/src/pages/detailed.md

 students to naturally grow into a future of their own making at a pace that works for them.

+END

 ## Learning

+ABS

-++Learning is natural and is what matters most in any educational model.
-Learning how to learn is what all of our students learn.++
+Learning is natural and is what matters most in any educational model.
+Learning how to learn is what all of our students learn.

+BODY

 !indetail-puddle.jpg,, left